 When the angle between the iris and the cornea is too small, a laser is used to make a small hole in the iris, which helps fluid drain and lowers eye pressure.

 Relieves eye pressure by surgically creating a tiny drainage hole near the top of the eye through which fluid can drain.
 This outpatient surgical procedure is also known as filtration surgery.
 A shunt may be implanted as part of the trabeculectomy surgery.

 This drainage device is a synthetic tube that is inserted through a tiny hole created in the white portion of the eye.
 The tube allows fluid from inside the eye to drain into the blood stream.
 May be recommended if you have previous scarring.

-Laser energy is used to decrease the eye’s ability to make fluid, which causes the increased eye pressure.
-This procedure may be done with a camera (endoscopic cyclophotocoagulation or ECP), to help view the area of the eye that produces fluid and direct the laser energy.
-The procedure takes minutes, and may reduce or eliminate your need for eye drops.
+Laser energy is used to decrease the eye’s ability to make the fluid that causes the increased eye pressure.
+This procedure may be done with a camera (endoscopic cyclophotocoagulation, or ECP), to help view the area of the eye that produces fluid and to direct the laser energy.
+The procedure takes minutes and may reduce or eliminate your need for eye drops.

 A tiny, L-shaped titanium device is implanted in the eye to create a path for fluid to drain.
-Decreases eye pressure in people with open-angle glaucoma.
-Often performed during cataract surgery.
-This relatively new device may help a subset of people with glaucoma.
+This decreases eye pressure in people with open-angle glaucoma.
+Often implanted during cataract surgery, this relatively new device may help a subset of people with glaucoma.

 An extremely fine tube is threaded into the collecting drain of the eye -- called the Schlem’s Canal -- to help drain fluid and relieve eye pressure.
 This procedure can be helpful to some people with glaucoma.